Independent Green Voice: Background

 Independent Green Voice was founded by Alistair McConnachie, a far-right activist and former Scottish organiser for the UK Independence Party (UKIP).
 UKIP refused to renew his membership for questioning the Holocaust.
 In 2012, McConnachie founded a pro-Union group called 'A Force for Good'.
-It was also reported that two candidates, Max Dunbar and John Robertson, were former British National Party activists.
+Two candidates, Max Dunbar and John Robertson, were former British National Party (BNP) activists, who stood in the South Scotland and Central Scotland regional list constituencies for Independent Green Voice in 2021 respectively.
+Dunbar is a former treasurer of the BNP's Scotland branch.